browserengineering/book/book/visual-effects.md

 come across them; the demos in this book use `blue`, `green`, `lightblue`, `lightgreen`, `orange`, `orangered`, and `gray`.
-Note that unsupported colors are interpreted as black, so that at least something is drawn to the screen.
+Note that unsupported colors are interpreted as black, so that at least something is drawn to the screen.[^not-standard]

+[^not-standard]: This is not the standards-required behavior---the
+    invalid value should just not participate in styling, so an element styled with an unknown color might inherit a color other than black---but I'm doing it as a convenience.

 [named-colors]: https://developer.mozilla.org/en-US/docs/Web/CSS/named-color